schumannd/manualRSA/README.md

 usage
 =====

 create key and encrypt:

-        python manualRSA.py [/path/to/clearTextFile]
+		python manualRSA.py -key [keySize] [/path/to/clearTextFile]

 		decryption:

-        python manualRSA.py [/path/to/cypherFile [/path/to/privateKeyD]
+		python manualRSA.py -d [/path/to/cypherFile] [/path/to/privateKeyD] [/path/to/publicKeyN]

 		encrypt with existing key:

-        python manualRSA.py [/path/to/clearTextFile] [/path/to/publicKeyN] [/path/to/publicKeyE]
+		python manualRSA.py -e [/path/to/clearTextFile] [/path/to/publicKeyE] [/path/to/publicKeyN]